phluid61/internet-drafts/file-scheme/draft.md

 When mapping a DOS- or Windows-like file path to a file URI, the drive letter (e.g. "c:") is typically mapped into the first path segment.

-{{nonstandard-syntax}} lists some non-standard techniques for interacting with DOS- or Windows-like file paths and URIs.
+{{nonstandard-syntax}} lists some nonstandard techniques for interacting with DOS- or Windows-like file paths and URIs.

 ## Mac OS X Systems  {#sys-osx}

-The HFS+ file system uses a non-standard normalization form, similar to Normalization Form D {{UTR15}}.
+The HFS+ file system uses a nonstandard normalization form, similar to Normalization Form D {{UTR15}}.
 Take care when transforming HFS+ file paths to and from URIs ({{encoding}}).